activeadmin/activeadmin/docs/1-general-configuration.md

 ## Comments

 By default Active Admin includes comments on resources.
-Sometimes, this is undesired.
 To disable comments:

 ```ruby
 # For the entire application: